RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/waveform.md

 parameter: `priority`
 required: No
 default value: 900
 description: Relative priority of the Waveform in the group of processes to start for this domain.
+Lower values will be started earlier - priority 800 will be started before priority 900.

 parameter: `autostart`
 required: No